EnriqueNeyra/Focus-Timer/README.md

-# FocusTimer — A Productivity Tracking Tool Implementing a Transparent OLED with A Pi Camera Module, and Powered by Python OpenCV on a Raspberry Pi
+# FocusTimer — A Productivity Tracking Tool, Implementing a Transparent OLED + Pi Camera Module, and Powered by Python OpenCV + Raspberry Pi

 ![Screenshot 2025-05-01 201531]()